Hermeian haloes: Field haloes that interacted with both the Milky Way and M31: Results

-There are two main epochs during which the \hermeian{} haloes interact with a host halo.
-The first is at \tlb[{\Gyr[{9-6.5}]}], when most \hermeian{} haloes experience pericentric passages with the M31 analogue and are gravitationally attracted towards the MW host halo.
-The second epoch is longer, beginning at \tlb[{\Gyr[5]}] and finishing approximately \Gyr[1] before the present day.
-Both epochs are dominated by the members of a large group containing three of the \hermeian{} galaxies that fell into the M31 analogue.
-Their interactions with this primary halo increased the dispersion of the trajectories of the group members, lengthening the second interaction epoch with the MW halo and broadening their angular dispersion relative to the MW host at \z[0].
+In this simulation, most of the \hermeian{} haloes and three of the \hermeian{} galaxies enter the system as members of a large `association' (i.e. a non-gravitationally bound group) that first fell into the M31 analogue.
+Using the time of pericentric passage as a metric, there are two main epochs during which the \hermeian{} haloes interact with a host halo.
+The first is at \tlb[{\Gyr[{8-6}]}], during which \percent{90} of the \hermeian{} haloes in the main group experience pericentric passages with the M31 analogue and are gravitationally attracted towards the MW host halo.
+Most of the haloes interact with the MW analogue from \tlb[{\Gyr[5]}] until approximately \Gyr[1] before the present day during a second interaction epoch that is \percent{60} longer than the first.
+This is because the initial interactions with the M31 analogue increased the dispersion of the trajectories of the group members and broadened their angular dispersion relative to the MW host at \z[0].
 The latter is shown in \figrefs{fig:Results:hermeian_midpoint_angle}{fig:Results:hermeian_aitoff}, which are discussed below.
-The remaining dark haloes and the fourth \hermeian{} galaxy, indicated in \figref{fig:Results:hermeian_distance} by cross symbols, originate from the opposite side of the Local Group and traverse it in the opposite direction, interacting first with the MW analogue then being attracted towards M31.
+The remaining dark haloes and the fourth \hermeian{} galaxy, indicated in \figref{fig:Methods:hermeian_distance} by cross symbols, originate from the opposite side of the Local Group and traverse it in the opposite direction, first interacting with the MW analogue and then being attracted towards M31.